PGCE Primary with Qualified Teacher Status

 To achieve Qualified Teacher Status, you will need to pass all modules of the PGCE course and the Department for Education's Skills Tests in literacy and numeracy.
 We run special preparation days to build your confidence and skills in advance of these compulsory national tests – many participants say these sessions provide excellent support.

 Assessments are spread across the course and focus on practical, professional and academic competences.
 Your professional progress towards the Teachers’ Standards will be assessed in school by your trained mentors.
-At the University, your academic work will be assessed using a variety of strategies including essays, subject knowledge audits, presentations, posters and viva voces.
+At the University, your academic work will be assessed using a variety of strategies including essays, subject knowledge audits, presentations and posters.

 Careers and employability